Potential Causes of Pelvic Pain

 Your veins carry blood back to the heart.
 When the veins in the lower abdomen stop working as they should, you may experience a build-up of blood that causes varicose vein-like changes in your pelvic region.
 The veins become enlarged and change shape, resulting in pain – a condition known as pelvic congestion syndrome.

 What are the symptoms of pelvic congestion syndrome?

 If you’ve had pelvic pain that’s persisted for at least six months, you may have pelvic congestion syndrome.
-Often, you’ll notice the pain during or after a pregnancy.

 You’ll also feel: